awslabs/kubeflow-manifests/docs/component-guides/kserve.md

 Use [Knative Serving](https://knative.dev/docs/serving/) to set up network routing resources.

 The default fully qualified domain name (FQDN) for a route in Knative Serving is `{route}.{namespace}.{default-domain}`.
 Knative Serving routes use `example.com` as the default domain.
-For example, if you create an `InferenceService` resource called `sklearn-iris` in the `staging` namespace, the default domain would be `http://sklearn-iris.staging.example.com`.
+If you create an `InferenceService` resource called `sklearn-iris` in the `staging` namespace without changing the default domain, the resulting `InfererenceService` domain would be `http://sklearn-iris.staging.example.com`.

-We recommend using HTTPS to enable traffic encryption between the clients and your Load Balancer.
-For example, if you use the `platform.example.com` domain to host Kubeflow, you will need to edit the `config-domain` ConfigMap in the `knative-serving` namespace to configure the `platform.example.com` to be used as the domain for the routes.
+To host an `InferenceService` on the same domain that you use to host Kubeflow (for example, `platform.example.com`), then you will need to edit the `config-domain` ConfigMap in the `knative-serving` namespace to configure `platform.example.com` to be used as the domain for the routes.

 Edit the ConfigMap to change the default domain as per your deployment.
 Remove the `_example` key and replace `example.com` with your domain (e.g. `platform.example.com`).
 ```
 apiVersion: v1
 kind: ConfigMap